the-catalystmc/google-homepage/README.md

 # google-homepage
-My replication of theGoogle Homepage.
+My replication of the Google Homepage.